Victor-Palha/Api-Restful-ts/README.md

                 }
         ```
-    * Inside the Try, we gonna call from mongoose and use one method called `connect` and pass our URL as parameter.
+    * Inside the Try, we gonna call from mongoose and use one method named `connect` and pass our URL as parameter.
         * ```ts
             await mongoose.connect(url)
             console.log("Successful connection to database!")